amd/quark-documentation/docs/onnx/user_guide_feature_description.rst

--  **Entropy Calibration Method**: The Entropy calibration method refers to a method determines he quantization parameters by considering the entropy algorithm of each tensor’s distribution.
+-  **Entropy Calibration Method**: The Entropy calibration method refers to a method determines he quantization parameters by considering the entropy algorithm of each tensor's distribution.

 -  **NonOverflow Calibration Method**: The NonOverflow calibration method gets the power-of-two quantization parameters for each tensor